ST ALBANS SCHOOL

 For further information please contact the Bursar’s Office.

-All boys registered for entry at 11+ will be automatically considered for scholarships; a separate application is not required.
+All boys registered for entry at 11+ will be automatically considered for academic scholarships; a separate application is not required.

 These are awarded on entry at 11+ only, on the basis of audition.
 Those to whom awards are made must first meet the academic criteria for entry in the 11+ entrance examination.